Radon10043/Empirical-Study-LLM-MR/system-under-test/FastJson/chats/prompt.md

 ## Chat 3

+You are an expert on metamorphic testing.
 Based on the above case, please identify the metamorphic relation of fastjson.
 Fastjson is a Java library developed by alibaba, it can be used to convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java object.
 Fastjson can work with arbitrary Java objects including pre-existing objects that you do not have source-code of.
 Please identify the metamorphic relation of this function as much as possible and output them as java code.
 Each metamorphic relation should be named test[x], where [x] is the test case number.

-Here is an example:
+Here are some examples:

 ```java
 /**